 Approval of the Ground Lease and REC's operation of the Park (collectively, the "Project") is categorically exempt from the California Environmental Quality Act ("CEQA").
-The Project includes operation of the Park and various improvements and infrastructure upgrades to the Park, including water-efficient landscaping, drainage improvements, trenching, grading, carports, patios, fences, gates, and the construction of a public restroom.
+The Project includes operation of the Park and various improvements and infrastructure upgrades to the Park, including water-efficient landscaping, drainage improvements, trenching, grading, carports, patios, fences, and gates.
 As further explained below, the Project is categorically exempt from CEQA under the Class 1, Class 3, and Class 4 exemptions set forth, respectively, in State CEQA Guidelines sections 15301, 15303, and 15304.